min69u/Reforestation/README.md

-## Thanks for explaining the word "many" to me.
-It means a lot.
+## You know that cemetery up the road?
+People are dying to get in there.